AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 Aliased objects
 ~~~~~~~~~~~~~~~

+As we discussed :ref:`previously <Adv_Ada_Access_Types_Allocation>`, we use
-In addition to using :ada:`new` to create aliased objects, we can indicate
+:ada:`new` to create aliased objects on the heap.
+We can also use general
+access types to access objects that were created on the stack.

+By default, objects created on the stack aren't aliased.
+Therefore, we have to
-that an object is aliased by using the :ada:`aliased` keyword in the object's
+indicate that an object is aliased by using the :ada:`aliased` keyword in the
-declaration: :ada:`Obj : aliased Integer;`.
+object's declaration: :ada:`Obj : aliased Integer;`.

 Let's see an example: